psi4/psi4/doc/sphinxman/source/scf.rst

 found unstable minimum.
 The increment can be adjusted by setting |scf__follow_step_increment|.
 The default value is 0.2; adjust if needed to try different values of |scf__follow_step_scale| in a single computation.

 The Davidson solver for the eigenvalues is controlled through several keywords.
-In the following we only report the most pertinent for stability analysis, see documentation for the :ref:`CPHF <apdx:cphf>` module for a complete list.
-Some default values were modified for the stability analysis code, in that case they are explicitly indicated here.

-  |cphf__solver_maxiter|: maximum number of iterations
+  |scf__solver_maxiter|: maximum number of iterations

-  |cphf__solver_convergence|: eigenvector convergence threshold
+  |scf__solver_convergence|: eigenvector convergence threshold

-  |cphf__solver_n_root|: Solve for N eigenvectors in each irreducible representation
+  |scf__solver_n_root|: Solve for N eigenvectors in each irreducible representation

+  |scf__solver_roots_per_irrep|: The number of eigenvectors to solve in each irreducible representation.
+An array of as many integers as there are irreducible representations.

-  |cphf__solver_n_guess|: Use N guess vectors, this needs to be larger than the number of roots so that the lowest ones can be captured reliably.
-Default within this context: 3
+  |scf__solver_n_guess|: Use N guess vectors, this needs to be larger than the number of roots so that the lowest ones can be captured reliably.
+Defaults to 4 guess vectors per root.

-  |cphf__solver_min_subspace|: Minimum size of the subspace when collapsing.

-  |cphf__solver_max_subspace|: Maximum size of the subspace.
-Default within this context: 12

-In case convergence problems are encountered during the Davidson procedure, it is recommended to first increase |cphf__solver_max_subspace|, especially if you solve for a large number of roots.
-This will result in a higher computational cost of each iteration, but should make the solver better behaved.
-However, note that |cphf__solver_max_subspace| should never be larger than the full subspace minus the number of desired roots to avoid adding artificial zero eigenvalues.
-This may happen in minimal basis sets, especially with symmetry, but the code automatically adjusts
-|cphf__solver_max_subspace| if it is too large.
+.. warning:: Prior to Dec 2022, v1.7, Psi4 had a different set of keywords controlling instability analysis, and those were included in the CPHF module rather than the SCF module.
+.. warning:: Extending Davidson instability analysis to Kohn-Sham references is under development.
+As of 1.7, only LDA functionals are currently supported.

+In case convergence problems are encountered during the Davidson procedure, file a bug report.
-If the solver seems to converge on the wrong eigenvalue, try increasing |cphf__solver_n_guess|.
+If the solver seems to converge on the wrong eigenvalue, try increasing |scf__solver_n_guess|.
 Otherwise, if the solver is almost converged but reaches the maximum number of iterations, try increasing
-|cphf__solver_maxiter|.
+|scf__solver_maxiter|.

 .. _`sec:scf-ecps`: